mschermann/docker_apache_drill_datagrip/README.md

 The docker image contains the following files:

-* The `docker-compose.yml` file contains the description of how to build and configure the container that will run Apache Drill.
+* The `docker-compose.yml` file includes the description of how to build and configure the container that will run Apache Drill.
-* The `.env` file contains the parameter `DRILL_VERSION` that is determines which version of Apache Drill is being built and run.
+* The `.env` file contains the parameter `DRILL_VERSION` that determines which version of Apache Drill is being built and run.
 Currently, the `DRILL_VERSION` is set to `1.16.0`.
 If you need to change this, adapt the `.env` file.
 * The `/build/Dockerfile` contains the build descriptions for the container.
 * The `run_drill.sh` contains the startup script for Apache Drill.
-* The `.gitignore` prevents that anything in the data folder or any parquet/csv files will be added to the repository.
+* The `.gitignore` prevents that any file in the data folder or any parquet/csv files will be added to the repository.

 ## Get the docker image